Real (2017 film)

-Real (Korean: 리얼) is a South Korean neo-noir action film based on a character from Manhwa webtoons superheroes comic book by InfinityOne Comics Entertainment of the same name, produced by InfinityOne Films & Cove Pictures in association with Paradise Group and Chinese company Alibaba Pictures and distributed by CJ E&M. It is the third installment in the InfinityOne Extended Universe (IOEU), directed by Lee Sa-rang, starring Kim Soo-hyun, Sung Dong-il, Lee Sung-min, Sulli and Jo Woo-jin.
-The film was released on June 28, 2017 in South Korea.
+Real (Korean: 리얼) is a 2017 South Korean neo-noir action thriller film directed by Lee Sa-rang.
+It stars Kim Soo-hyun, Sung Dong-il, Lee Sung-min, Sulli, and Jo Woo-jin.
+The film was released on June 28, 2017, in South Korea.

 Synopsis

+In the underworld of a fictional city, Jang Tae-yeong is a successful crime syndicate boss and owner of a large casino set to open under the name Siesta.
+However, his world is shaken when Jo Won-geun, a powerful underworld kingpin, appears and claims ownership of the casino, putting Jang's empire at risk.
+To secure his future, Jang searches for an investor to solve his financial troubles.

-In the underworld of a fictional city, Jang Tae-yeong (Kim Soo-hyun) is a successful gang boss and owner of a large casino.
-Disturbed by an entirely different personality that lies within himself, Jang decides to seek the help of Dr. Choi Jin-ki (Lee Sung-min).
-To help Jang be rid of the other personality, Dr. Choi comes up with an elaborate plan which Jang follows through with, but it yields unexpected consequences.
+At the same time, Jang struggles with an entirely different personality lurking within himself, one that threatens his control over his own mind.
+Jang decides to seek the help of Dr. Choi Jin-ki, who comes up with an elaborate plan to rid him of this other self.
+But the treatment yields unexpected consequences—a mysterious investor, identical in both name and appearance, suddenly emerges.
 What then ensues is a battle between the real and fake Jang Tae-Yeong.